mridubhatnagar/blogs-backup/clffmvk3b000m09jl40ou17vm.md

 Too late to reflect upon the year that passed by.
 Nonetheless, as they say, better late than never.

-Will divide the article into different sections.
+I have divided the article into different sections.
 And, put some light on what was done.

 ## Personal Life